my-name-is-D/object-detection-Motion-Nao-webots/README.md

 Another decompose the trajectory into sub-motion
 The angle joints for each motion is saved in txt files.

-##rat_model
+## rat_model

 The rat model is jhielson's (see:https://github.com/jhielson) with adaptations to fit my case, see his github to install required dependencies

-HAVE TO WAIT FOR THE AUTHORISATION TO PUBLISH THAT IN MY GIT REP (Private for the moment)
+HAVE TO WAIT FOR THE AUTHORISATION TO PUBLISH WORK BASED ON JHIELSON'S IN MY GIT REP (Private for the moment)

-The stimulation and Pd probabilities are saved in a csv file.
+The stimulation and Pd probabilities are saved in a csv file (in world/data)

+However, all the machine learning tests are there, in a Machine Learning folder: Naive Bayes, Linear/Logistic regression, K-mean clusters, the support vector regression model and the feed forward ANN
 ## world

 Subscribe to the topic publsihed by kinematic nao and move nao to the given position.